onyeka-hub/Project-15/README.md

 #### Prepare Launch Template For Webservers (One per subnet)
 1. Make use of the AMI to set up a launch template
-2. Ensure the Instances are launched into a public subnet
+2. Ensure the Instances are launched into a private subnet
 3. Assign appropriate security group
 4. Configure Userdata to update yum package repository and install wordpress (Only required on the WordPress launch template)